nise/fu-tex2hyperaudio/readme.md

 ## ToDo
+- prepare all data for experiment
+- check what SSML-features of AWS polly could be supported
+- clean linebreaks in Tex-Sources
+- correct mistakes in Tex-Sources
 - handle tables: extract from pdf
 - handle listing: extract from pdf
 - handle math expressions
 - put all output files in a container with relative links
+- bug: flesh index analysis includes headlines and listings

 # Installation